luckylooke/middle/README.md

 This tool will help you implement [open/closed](https://en.wikipedia.org/wiki/Open/closed_principle) principle from [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design))

-By micro-library I mean really micro, it has only 1.6kB minified.
+By micro-library I mean really micro, it has only 1.6kB minified non-gzipped.

 ## Install